lambda-toolshed/papillon/README.md

 We also would love to see some more abuses of interceptors as well, because it helps find the edges of what can(not) or should (not) be done with them.

 #### Async and Sync support
-We want papillon to support sync and async use cases and we find different interpretations of what that could mean, roughly divided into two arenas.
+We want papillon to support synchronous and asynchronous use cases and we find different interpretations of what that could mean, roughly divided into two arenas.
 1. Papillon allows interceptors to return deferred computations of the updated context.
 An interceptor chain can contain a mix of interceptors that produce deferred results and interceptors that produce realized results; a given interceptor can even vary its return type conditionally.
 We call an interceptor that returns a deferred type (more on that later) an "async interceptor."
 By necessity, papillon always realizes the deferred result of an async interceptor before invoking the next interceptor in the chain.
 2. Papillon allows the result of executing the entire interceptor chain to be deferred, invoking a user-supplied callback function upon completion.
 We call this an "async chain."